 What is safe to clean with vinegar?

-- Toilet.
+- Glass, windows and mirrors.
+Mix a little rubbing alcohol for with the vinegar and you will get a quick dry, streak free cleaning.
+Toilet.
 For a deep clean you can put 2 cup of vinegar in your toilet and let sit for 2-3 hours.
 Clean with a toilet brush to help remove/prevent hard water lines and odor.
 Dust a bit of baking soda on the floor around the toilet and let sit for 20 minutes or longer spray with your vinegar cleaner let it bubble and do its work then wipe up.

 - Bath/Showers.
 Your vinegar helps prevent and remove watermarks as well as preventing mildew.
 Use your cleaner for weekly wiping down of your shower and bathtubs.
 For deeper cleaning use undiluted vinegar.

 - Faucets.
 If you have hard water cleaning your faucets with vinegar is almost a must.
-The hard water build up can ruin your new faucets and daily or weekly cleaning with vinegar can prevent hard water build up to keep your
+The hard water build up can ruin your new faucets and daily or weekly cleaning with vinegar can prevent hard water build up to keep your faucets clean.

 - Dishwasher.
 Again, keep your dishwasher safe from hard water build up and crud with vinegar.

-- Appliances.
-Microwave, stove tops, oven, refrigerator etc, vinegar is a great cleaner for these appliances.
+- Microwave, stove tops, oven, refrigerator etc, vinegar is a great cleaner for these appliances.
 I also have such a peace of mind cleaning around my food with a safe, natural cleaner.

 - Coffeemakers.
 Run equal parts of vinegar and water through your coffee maker for a good cleaning.